Sylvia Scarlett: Reception

 After a disastrous test screening, Cukor and Hepburn reportedly begged producer Pandro Berman to shelve the picture if they agreed to make their next film for free.
 According to RKO records, the film lost a whopping $363,000, and thus began a downturn in Hepburn's career (causing her to be branded "box office poison") from which she would eventually recover.

-In a review published two days before his death, Andre Sennwald of The New York Times wrote, "With what accuracy Compton Mackenzie's novel has been transferred to the screen this deponent knoweth not.
+In a review published two days before his death, Andre Sennwald of the New York Times wrote "With what accuracy Compton Mackenzie's novel has been transferred to the screen this deponent knoweth not.
 But the film has a sprawling, confused and unaccented way of telling its story that might easily be the result of too literal a dramatization of just that sprawling kind of book."
-Variety said, "Despite good production values and some strong performances, 'Sylvia Scarlett' is not a reliable candidate for public favor.
+Variety wrote "Despite good production values and some strong performances, 'Sylvia Scarlett' is not a reliable candidate for public favor.
 The story is hard to get.
 It is puzzling in its tangents and sudden jumps plus the almost poetic lines that are given to Miss Hepburn.
 At moments the film skirts the border of absurdity and considerable of its mid-section is downright boresome."
 The review added that "Cary Grant, doing a petty English crook with a Soho accent, practically steals the picture."

-Harrison's Reports stated, "The material in the two novels, from which this story was supposedly taken, could have made an outstanding picture.
+Harrison's Reports stated "The material in the two novels, from which this story was supposedly taken, could have made an outstanding picture.
 But it was altered radically and was weakened, with the result that it has made an uninteresting comedy.
 The story is far-fetched and somewhat unpleasant.
 And the fact that Miss Hepburn goes through most of the picture in male attire may disappoint her followers."
 John Mosher of The New Yorker was positive and found that despite Hepburn's difficult role, the picture was "charming, sparkling with the feeling that Compton Mackenzie gave his novel of romantic vagrants.
 Indeed, it is that part of the film with Hepburn in breeches that is best.
 When at last she puts on skirts and is a girl again, and a girl in love, she is more like most of the movie heroines we have known, and the fantasy fades out in an almost perfunctory happy ending."
-The Monthly Film Bulletin declared, "A very entertaining film.
+The Monthly Film Bulletin wrote "A very entertaining film.
 Parts of the story are a trifle illogical but the direction, acting and some very delightful photography make it seem almost possible."